 If you don’t have comprehensive cover, you run the risk of having to foot the bills for this kind of damage.
+Which could be painful if the car is expensive to repair, or if you've bought it on credit.
 You could even have to find the cash to replace your car altogether if it’s written off.

 Comprehensive insurance gives you the peace of mind that, whatever happens on the road, your financial losses should be limited to the value of the excess on your policy.